nabilcreates/busbble/README.md

 - Hold any of the buttons to confirm and get the bus timing

-- To refresh the bus timing, You will have to get out of the app and go in again!
+- To refresh the bus timing, Press the select button on the bus timing page and it will refresh the timings